jianguoz/Conversational-AI/README.md

 # Text-Generation

 ## Papers related to Text generation.
+## Jianguo Zhang, updated on June 11, 2018

-### Note: I write this Readme file in mixed Chinese and English, If needed, I will add separate English and/or Chinese version.
+### Note: I write this Readme file in mixed English and Chinese, If needed, I will add separate English and/or Chinese version.

 * One [technical blog](https://zhuanlan.zhihu.com/p/33956907) of NLG on Taobao Recommendation gives some instructions on tackling multi-source and noisy data.